 The entry-level occupational therapy doctoral degree program at Slippery Rock University has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.

-Accreditation Commission for Nursing Education (ACEN)
+Accreditation Commission on Collegiate Nursing Education (CCNE)

 Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA)